 Tax revenue statistics

-In absolute terms, tax revenue in 2015 continued the growth from its low-point of 2009.
+In absolute terms, tax revenue in 2016 continued the growth from its low-point of 2009.
 As a percentage of GDP, EU-28 and EA-19 tax revenue decreased every year from its 2007 peak (almost unchanged compared with 2006), until it started to increase in 2011 (in 2010, the tax-to-GDP declined slightly compared with 2009, although in absolute terms an increase was noted - this is due to a decrease in nominal GDP).
 Between 2014 and 2015, decreases in the tax-to-GDP ratio were observed in the EU and the euro area.

 - 1 Main statistical findings